matheusbarneche/chatFoodChallenge/README.md

 2. Download and install a IDE(https://code.visualstudio.com/Download)

 ## Project run
-to run the project in headless mode use the command: npx cypress run to run the project in UI mode use the command: npx cypress open
+1. To run the project in headless mode use the command: npx cypress run.
+2. To run the project in UI mode use the command: npx cypress open.